huytd/everyday/posts/01.25.2022 - WebAssembly Working with Linear Memory.md

 )
 ```

 Compile the above program with `wat2wasm`, we get `sum.wasm` module.
-In our JavaScript program, we will need to create an instance of `WebAssembly.Memory` and pass them as an import when we instantiate the WASM module:
+In our JavaScript program, we will need to create an instance of `WebAssembly.Memory` and pass them as an import when we instantiate the WASM module

+**sum.js**

 ```javascript
 const fs = require('fs');